ssasoglu/blog-source/source/_posts/builder-pattern-with-mandatory-calls.md

 If you kept reading so far, it is great.
 This section is where the fun begins.
 I will try to give an example using an entity we use almost everyday.
 We will create a `Contact` just like the ones on your phone.
 Let's consider these requirements:

-In order to create a contact we will have mandatory fields:
+In order to create a valid contact, following fields will be mandatory:

 * Name
 * Surname
 * Phone number

-and a few optional fields:
+and we will have a few optional fields:

 * E-mail address
 * Address